markstur/db2-event-store-akka-streams/README.md

-# Online retail order streaming with Akka and Db2 Event Store
+# Online retail data streaming with Akka and Db2 Event Store

 In this code pattern, we will build a Scala app that uses Akka to implement a WebSockets endpoint which streams data to a Db2 Event Store database.
-Our example data is online retail order details in CSV format.
+For our data, we'll use online retail order details in CSV format.
-We'll use Jupyter notebooks to visualize the data.
+We'll use Jupyter notebooks with Scala and Brunel to visualize the Event Store data.

 When the reader has completed this Code Pattern, they will understand how to: